Review of Whole Earth Farms Dry Dog Food

-Whole Earth Farms Dog Food gets the Advisor’s second-highest tier rating of 4.5 stars.
+Whole Earth Farms Dog Food receives the Advisor’s second-highest rating of 4.5 stars.

-Whole Earth Farms Adult Recipe was selected to represent the other products in the line for this review.
+Whole Earth Farms Healthy Grains Chicken and Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, chicken meal, rice, barley, pork meal, canola meal, chicken fat, whole grain sorghum, natural flavor, flaxseed, apples, carrots, dried beet pulp, dried yeast, potassium chloride, salt, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A acetate, d-calcium pantothenate, thiamine mononitrate, folic acid, riboflavin supplement, niacin, pyridoxine hydrochloride, biotin, vitamin D3 supplement), choline chloride, minerals (iron amino acid complex, zinc amino acid complex, zinc sulfate, sodium selenite, manganese amino acid complex, copper amino acid complex, copper sulfate, potassium iodide), taurine, mixed tocopherols for freshness, citric acid for freshness, dried Lactobacillus plantarum fermentation product, dried Lactobacillus casei fermentation product, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product

 Fiber (estimated dry matter content) = 5.1%

 |Estimated Nutrient Content|